 Our goal is the creation of new materials and substances that can contribute to the creation of a sustainable future society.
 We wish to achieve this by designing substances at the atomic and molecular level, and synthesizing functional organic molecules, organic materials and polymers.
 In particular, we are working on the development of reactions to organic synthesis, functional polymer synthesis, control of polymer’s physical properties, control of functional optical properties, and more.
 We aim to promote the creation of substances that could be applied in optics, electronics, the development of drugs and other various medical fields.
 Through the creation of such substances, we wish to teach vital knowledge and cultivate specialists who can play an active role in the future as researchers and engineers.

-We are developing high performance polymer materials with new functionality that cannot be achieved by conventional polymers.
-Our research interests involve evaluation of compatibility as well as the crystal structure of multi-component polymers, conductivity of filler dispersed polymers, reaction of hydrogen radicals with polymer films, photosensitive polymers, development of controlled polymerization, the functionalization and control of polymer interface properties, and the design and evaluation of reactive and stimuli-responsive polymeric materials.
-We are also trying to understand the mechanisms behind their various functions.
+We are developing high performance of organic materials and polymer materials with new functionality that cannot be achieved by conventional method.
+Our research interests involve evaluation of compatibility as well as the crystal structure of multi-component polymers, conductivity of filler dispersed polymers, chemical reaction of active species with polymer, and photosensitive polymers, synthesis of an environmentally friendly, organometal catalyst.

 We are researching the synthesis and properties of optically functional organic materials which are expected to become the materials of the next generation.
 These materials can be used as optical memory elements, display elements, optical sensors, thermosensors, photo actuators, and more.
 We are also working on the development of new elemental materials for displays, organic light emitting materials, and more.